FluentValidation/FluentValidation/docs/aspnet.md

 ### Validator Interceptors

 You can further customize this process by using an interceptor.
-An interceptor has to implement the IValidatorInterceptor interface from the FluentValidation.Mvc namespace:
+An interceptor has to implement the IValidatorInterceptor interface from the FluentValidation.AspNetCore namespace:

 ```csharp
 public interface IValidatorInterceptor	{